Advisory Teachers Autism Spectrum

-Children and young people with a diagnosis of autism, attending mainstream schools in Harrow, who have either a Statement of Special Educational Needs or an Education, Health and Care Plan.
+The Autism spectrum service is for children and young people with a diagnosis of autism, living in Harrow, who have an Education, Health and Care Plan (EHC Plan).

-We support mainstream schools in Harrow in meeting the needs of pupils.
-We also offer guidance to mainstream schools, for children and young people attending schools outside of Harrow, who have either a Statement or an EHC Plan.
+We support mainstream schools and colleges in Harrow in meeting the needs of pupils.
+We also offer guidance to mainstream settings, for children and young people attending schools outside of Harrow, who have an EHC Plan.

 Our work is based on the belief that children on the autistic spectrum are entitled to a high quality educational provision which meets their individual needs.

-Our focus is on training and working with school staff and parents/carers to offer a range of strategies to help children and young people to fulfill their potential and ensure full access to the curriculum.
-Particular aspects of the curriculum requiring adaptation and alternative teaching strategies are carefully identified and guidance provided.
+Our focus is on training and working with school staff and other professionals to offer a range of strategies to help children and young people to fulfil their potential and ensure access to the curriculum.
+The curriculum may require adaptation and alternative teaching strategies are carefully identified and guidance provided.
 The effectiveness of this input is continuously assessed and regularly reviewed.

 We offer a range of services to schools, and work in partnership with other organisations to meet the individual needs of pupils.
 Our services include:

 - Information gathering and sharing between relevant parties

 - Liaison with parents and others